rhagelstrom/BetterCombatEffects/README.md

 * **TURNRE** will cause the effect to be REMOVED at the END of the PC/NPC turn.
 This is useful for conditions like poison to be removed but do not require a saving throw.

   * Poisoned; Poisoned; TURNRE

+* **STURNRS** will cause the effect to be REMOVED on the START of the source of the effects turn.
+This is usefull for conditions with the text "until the start of your next turn"

+* **STURNRE** will cause the effect to be REMOVED on the END of the source of the effects turn.
+This is usefull for conditions with the text "until the end of your turn"

+* **STURNREN** will cause the effect to be REMOVED on the E ND of the source of the effects NEXT turn.
+This is usefull for conditions with the text "until the end of your turn next turn"

+  * Stunning Strike; Stunned; STURNREN

 ## Damage Modifiers